South Lebanon conflict (1985–2000): Outbreak of hostilities after the Lebanese Civil War (1991–1993)

-Continued fighting in the late 1990s
+Continued fighting in the late 1990s (1994–1999)

+On 7 February 1994 four Israeli soldiers were killed and three wounded in an ambush in southern Lebanon, which Hezbollah announced was to mark the anniversary of Abbas al-Musawi's death.
+There were no Hezbollah casualties in the attack.

-In May 1994, Israeli commandos kidnapped an Amal leader, Mustafa Dirani, and in June, an Israeli airstrike against a training camp killed 30–45 Hezbollah cadets.
+In May 1994, Israeli commandos kidnapped an Amal leader, Mustafa Dirani.
+In June, an Israeli airstrike against a training camp killed 30–45 Hezbollah cadets.
 Hezbollah retaliated by firing four barrages of Katyusha rockets into northern Israel.

+On 30 August 1994, a squad of Hezbollah fighters that had infiltrated the security zone ambushed an Israeli patrol, resulting in a firefight in which one Israeli soldier and three Hezbollah fighters were killed.

-On 31 March 1995, Rida Yasin, also known as Abu Ali, was killed by a single rocket fired from an Israeli helicopter while in a car near Derdghaya in the Israeli security zone 10km east of Tyre.
-Yasin was a senior military commander in southern Lebanon.
-His companion in the car was also killed.
+On 31 March 1995, Rida Yasin, also known as Abu Ali, a senior Hezbollah commander in southern Lebanon, was killed by a single rocket fired from an Israeli helicopter while in a car near Derdghaya in the Israeli security zone, 10 km east of Tyre.
+An aide who had been riding with him was also killed.
 An Israeli civilian was killed and fifteen wounded in the retaliatory rocket fire.
 In May 1995, four Hezbollah fighters were killed in a firefight with Israeli troops while trying to infiltrate an Israeli position.

 Operation Grapes of Wrath in 1996 resulted in the deaths of more than 150 Lebanese civilians, most of them in the shelling of a United Nations base at Qana.
-After seventeen days of bombing a ceasefire was agreed between Israel and Hezbollah, committing to avoid civilian casualties; however, combat continued for at least two months.
-A total of 14 Hezbollah fighters, about a dozen Syrian soldiers, and 3 Israeli soldiers were killed in the fighting.
+After seventeen days of bombing a ceasefire was agreed between Israel and Hezbollah, committing to avoid civilian casualties.
+Combat continued for at least two months.
+14 Hezbollah fighters, about a dozen Syrian soldiers, and 3 Israeli soldiers were killed in the fighting.

+In 1995, the IDF Egoz Reconnaissance Unit was created as a special forces counter-guerrilla unit in order to counter Hezbollah operations in Southern Lebanon.
+The unit's first commander was Erez Zuckerman.
+Zuckerman led the unit in a series of counter-guerrilla operations in South Lebanon that resulted in a high number of Hezbollah operatives killed.
+In September 1996, Zuckerman commanded a force from the unit in an operation at Sujud ridge.
+The force encountered and killed three Hezbollah operatives, while its own losses were two dead and several injured.
+The unit is credited with killing sixteen guerrillas in 1996.

-Brig.
-Gen. Eli Amitai, the IDF commander of the security zone, was lightly injured 14 December 1996 when an IDF convoy he was travelling in was ambushed in the eastern sector of the security zone.
-Less than a week later Amitai was again lightly injured when Hezbollah unleashed a mortar barrage on an SLA position near Bra'shit he was visiting together with Maj.
+On 14 December 1996, Brig.
+Gen. Eli Amitai, the IDF commander of the security zone, was lightly injured when an IDF convoy he was travelling in was ambushed in the eastern sector of the security zone.
+Less than a week later Amitai was again lightly injured when Hezbollah unleashed a mortar barrage on an SLA position near Bra'shit he was visiting, together with Maj.
 Gen. Amiram Levine, head of the IDF's Northern Command.